 You need a few simple ingredients to put this recipe together.
 There are a few options available to speed this recipe up or to give it some extra love:

 Learning how to make your own pie dough is well worth the effort.
 You can use these new-found skills to not only make amazing quiches but also galletes and pie tarts!
 You may even feel confident enough to try a homemade classic pâte brisée (which takes your everyday pie or quiche recipe up a notch).

 If you do opt to make quiche with frozen pie crust, make sure to thaw the dough completely.
-It will still need to be blind baked to ensure it doesn’t come out of the oven undercooked or raw in the middle.
+It will still need to be blind-baked to ensure it doesn’t come out of the oven undercooked.